wasobi/web102_prework/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes
+Thank you for your time and consideration in viewing my submission.
+I had so much fun doing this project that I almost got carried away when I was experimenting with the customizations, although I tried to keep the integrity of the original design.
+I can't wait to learn more about making full-stack applications, leveraging different technologies, and diving deeper into design!
+There is so much I still don't know how to do.

 Building this application required patience and focus to complete each challenge.
 When I encountered an issue, it was often because I didn't have a good understanding of the task.
 However, by reading the source materials and filling in any gaps with additional reading materials, I was able to complete each challenge.
 I had the most trouble understanding how the console log output works.
 Only after reading and trying to find my answer online did I reach out to the WEB102 Slack channel.
 After Anuj helped explain what I was doing wrong, I felt confident enough to move along.